The 12 Best Concerts in Phoenix This Weekend

 |

-Incubus is scheduled to perform on Saturday, August 12, at Ak-Chin Pavilion.
+Knife Party is scheduled to perform on Sunday, August 20, at Maya Day & Nightclub.

-Dennis DeYoung of Styx will be at Mesa Arts Center on Friday, and drummer Dave Lombardo of Slayer fame is bringing his latest project, Dead Cross, to the Marquee in Tempe on Saturday.
-Meanwhile, renowned axeman Paul Gurvitz takes over Pranksters Too in Scottsdale, and both Incubus and hometown heroes Jimmy Eat World play Ak-Chin Pavilion over on the west side that same night.
+There are also a few events honoring dearly departed music legends, including tribute nights to Glen Campbell, Sharon Jones and Dimebag Darrell.

-Other notable gigs this weekend include Straight No Chaser and Scott Bradlee's Postmodern Jukebox at Comerica Theatre, Kaytranada at The Pressroom with The Gaslamp Killer and Sango, and the return of the locally focused Warped Your Fest.
-Hip-hop artists both burgeoning (Bryson Tiller) and old-school (Artifacts) also have big gigs.
+Plus, there are a couple of EDM superstars headlining pool parties, and Cactus Jack’s in Ahwatukee will attempt to recreate Woodstock, complete with hippie jams and a giant mudslide.
+No joke.

-Details about all of these shows can be found in the following rundown of the best concerts in Phoenix this weekend.
-(And be sure to hit up our online music listings for even more events around town.)
+Details on all of these shows and events can be found in the following list of the best concerts in Phoenix this weekend.
+And for even more gigs, hit up our extensive online music listings.

 |